ganeevsinghs/184a-AD-Project/README.md

 ## Overview

-This project uses transfer learning with pre-trained models to classify MRI brain scans into 4 categories:
+This project uses transfer learning with pre-trained models to classify MRI brain scans into 4 categories (In Sample Dataset, each class has 100 images):
 - **MildDemented**
 - **ModerateDemented**
 - **NonDemented**